r-cybersecurity/modmail-autoreply/README.md

 # modmail-autoreply
 For those times when you're out of the office for that 'unpaid volunteer' work you do for a for-profit company, this small script will auto-reply to new messages sent to your modmail inbox.
 You can customize it however you want trivially - it's only a handful of lines!

+This is an "opinionated" autoreply and *only autoreplies to generic modmail*, not join requests (disable those at Reddit's platform level if you don't want them), not ban appeals or other mod messages (humans should still handle these), etc.

 ### Quickstart

 Assumes you already have Python installed and are comfortable with basics.